-The upshot of all this legalese is that the law sets the bar for eligibility for a religious exemption quite high.
-According to a 2009 report on MSNBC.com, this language was originally meant to apply mainly to one religious group, the Old Order Amish, whose beliefs prohibit them from participating in public or commercial insurance.
-Members participate in a form of self-insurance per the language above requiring exempted sects "to make provision for their dependent members."
+The upshot of all this legalese is that the law sets the eligibility bar for religious exemptions quite high.
+According to a 2009 report on MSNBC.com, the provision was originally drafted with the Old Order Amish in mind, a sect whose beliefs prohibit them from participating in any public or commercial insurance (and whose members, for that reason, are already exempt from Social Security).
+Members must participate in a form of self-insurance per the language above requiring exempted sects "to make provision for their dependent members."

 - Is it true that "Islam considers insurance to be 'gambling,' 'risk-taking,' and 'usury,' and is thus banned"?

-Some of the same Islamic sources allow for exceptions in cases where insurance is mandated by law, however.
+However, some of the same Islamic sources allow for exceptions in cases where insurance is mandated by law.
 "If you are forced to take out insurance and there is an accident," notes Sheikh Al-Munajjid, "it is permissible for you to take from the insurance company the same amount as the payments you have made, but you should not take any more than that."

 In point of fact, Muslim organizations such as The Islamic Society of North America and American Muslim Health Professionals lauded the passage of the Patient Protection and Affordable Care Act and voiced no objections to the mandated health insurance provision.

-- Is it conceivable that strictly observant Muslims might be granted individual religious exemptions?
+- Is it conceivable that strictly observant Muslims might apply for individual religious exemptions and be granted them?

-I'm no legal expert, but I'll venture to say that sure, it's conceivable provided such applicants are able to meet all the strict conditions set out above.
-It may be awhile before we know how that actually pans out, however, given that the provision mandating health insurance doesn't go into effect until 2014.
+I'm no legal expert, but I'll venture to say that sure, it's conceivable provided said applicants are able to meet all the strict conditions and criteria set out in the law, which would include participating in alternative health coverage via their religious group.
+It may be awhile before we know how that actually pans out, though, given that the provision mandating health insurance doesn't go into effect until 2014.

-- If some Muslims are granted religious exemptions, would that mean "the ObamaCare bill is the establishment of Dhimmitude and Sharia Muslim diktat in the United States," as claimed in the email text?
+- If some Muslims do apply for and are granted religious exemptions, would that mean that ObamaCare is "the establishment of Dhimmitude and Sharia Muslim diktat in the United States," as claimed in the viral text?